-Mayra Rodríguez Valladares is a management consultant and trainer in New York.
-Her consulting projects have included the banking, energy, Internet, and telecommunications sectors.
-Ms. Rodríguez Valladares has written business plans and created financial models for start-up and Internet companies.
-Recently, she has conducted numerous courses on Basel III, Dodd-Frank, financial derivatives, and risk management both in the US and abroad.
+Mayra Rodríguez Valladares is a bank and capital markets risk consultant and trainer.
+Her consulting projects have included banks, financial regulators, central banks, securities firms, and insurance companies.
+Ms. Rodríguez Valladares has written business plans and created financial models for a wide-range of companies and has analyzed financial firms’ financial models and stress tests.
+She also conducts numerous courses on Basel III, Dodd-Frank, financial derivatives, data aggregation, leveraged lending, securitizations, and risk management both in the US and abroad.

 Ms. Rodríguez Valladares has been an Adjunct Professor at New York University where she has taught courses on globalization and energy.
 She was also an Adjunct Professor at the Fashion Institute of Technology where she taught global marketing, corporate finance and Latin American Politics.

-Rodríguez Valladares has published numerous articles and a book for publications such as American Banker, CMEGroup, Financial Times Energy, GARP, The New York Times Deal Book, Oxford Economics Forecasting Group, World Oil, Petroleum Argus, Privatisation International, Russian Petroleum Investor, Hispanic Business and Knowledge@Wharton.
-She was the South American energy columnist for World Oil.
-Ms. Rodríguez Valladares has been interviewed frequently in English, Spanish and Russian by the BBC, Bloomberg Financial News, Christian Science Monitor, The Financial Times, The Industry Standard, Law360, The New York Times, ThomsonReuters, The Wall Street Journal, Radio Free Liberty, and Waters Technology.
+Rodríguez Valladares has published numerous articles and a book for publications such as American Banker, CMEGroup, Financial Times Energy, Forbes, GARP, The Hill, Hispanic Business, Knowledge@Wharton The New York Times, Oxford Economics Forecasting Group, Petroleum Argus, Privatisation International, Russian Petroleum Investor, TabbForum, and World Oil.
+Ms. Rodríguez Valladares has been interviewed frequently in English, Spanish and Russian by the BBC, Bloomberg Financial News, Christian Science Monitor, The Financial Times, The Industry Standard, Law360, The New York Times, Radio Free Liberty, SP Global, ThomsonReuters, The Wall Street Journal, and Waters Technology.

 She was born in South Bend, Indiana and raised in McAllen, Texas.
 Rodríguez Valladares began her career with the Federal Reserve Bank of New York where she was a foreign exchange analyst.
 During her time at the New York Fed, she had the honor of interpreting for Dr. Henry Kissinger and Mr. Paul Volcker during a visit to the Bank by the Former Russian President Mr. Boris Yeltsin.
 Subsequently, she was a junior investment banker and later an emerging markets fixed income and equity strategist with JP Morgan in New York and London.
 In 1997, she joined BTAlex.Brown as a Senior Russian Equity Analyst, where she analyzed Russian oil and electricity companies, along with macro political and economic events in that country.